 Plasma cells help your body fight infection by producing proteins called antibodies.
 With multiple myeloma, plasma cells grow out of control in the bone marrow and form tumors in the areas of solid bone.
 The growth of these bone tumors weakens the solid bones and also makes it harder for the bone marrow to make healthy blood cells and platelets

 Myeloma is the second most common blood cancer in the United States.
+In 2022, 7 percent of new myeloma cases were among Black people, according to the American Cancer Society.

 The risk factors for multiple myeloma are not conclusive, because the cause of multiple myeloma is not known.
 Researchers believe that multiple myeloma is most likely the result of many risk factors acting together.
 There are, however, some factors that may be associated with an increased risk of developing multiple myeloma.
 These multiple myeloma risk factors include genetic factors, prevalence of MGUS, occupational exposure, age, race, and gender.